-Provide Verification Documents: a copy of your high school diploma, GED, or any other proof that you have successfully completed your secondary education.
+Provide Verification Documents: a copy of your high school diploma, GED, or post-secondary school transcripts showing at least 60 credits toward a Bachelor's degree.
 This can include, but is not limited to, high school transcripts, college or post-secondary school transcripts showing at least two years toward a bachelor's degree, or home school certificate.
 We will be making copies of these documents and keeping them with your records.
 Please note that if you are NOT a US Citizen, proof of status MUST be provided.

-Demonstration of Commitment: this will not be a simple, or easy, journey to undertake once you are enrolled at THE TEMPLE.
+Demonstration of Commitment: this will not be a simple, or easy, journey to undertake once you are enrolled at THE TEMPLE Annapolis.
 Before you can successfully complete your Admissions process, you must demonstrate a commitment to successfully complete your education and succeed in a beauty industry career by keeping appointments and completing the admissions and financial aid application requirements on a timely basis during the enrollment process.